pairwise-alignment/pa-bench/README.md

 There are three crates:

+- `pa-wrappers`: Wraps aligners using an `Aligner` trait.
-- `pa-bench-types`: Shared types and aligner arguments.
+- `pa-bench-types`: Shared types for benchmarking.
 - `runner`: Benchmarks a single job given as json on `stdin`.
 - `orchestrator`: Generates/downloads datasets, generates all jobs, and calls the runner for each job.